20 Best Chinese New Year Books for Kids

 It's Chinese New Year, Curious George!
 Board book for kids

-Chinese New Year middle grade books for tweens in English
+Chinese New Year middle-grade books for tweens

 Celebrating Chinese New Year History, Traditions, and Activities – A Holiday Book for Kids